For a work to attract copyright it must be original

 The latter ensures that should anyone begin to copy you you are in the best-placed position to assert your copyright, making sure that no one can copy what makes you unique.

-If you need any help with copyright or ensuring that your work original in the legal sense, contact our team for support.
+If you need any help with copyright or ensuring that your work original in the legal sense, contact our team of expert copyright solicitors.

 Want to get started?